Should you be using QR codes in your merchandise marketing?

 2) They're convenient

 Because of their speed, QR codes add that next level of convenience to your campaign.
-Customers get their information fast, with no stress.
+Customers get their information fast, with no stress.3) They convert

 Probably the most important reason why you should be using QR codes in your campaigns: they convert.
 QR codes have a high conversion rate compared to traditional forms of advertising, with little to no extra effort on your part.